B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/SchemaAnnotation.rst

         (Optional) Path to the tsv output file from the MatchSchemas module (Match_Schemas_Results.tsv).

     -ma, --match-annotations
-        (Optional) Path to the subject schema annotations file.
+        (Optional) Path to the annotations file of one of the schemas used in the match schema module.
 This argument is needed by the Match Schemas sub-module.
 		Should be used with --annotation-options match_schema and --matched-schema.
 TSV file should contain following columns: Locus, Protein_ID, Protein_product, Protein_short_name, Protein_BSR.

+    -cn, --consolidate-annotations
+        (Optional) 2 or more paths to the files with the annotations that are to be consolidated.

+    -cc, --consolidate-cleanup
+        (Optional) For option consolidate the final files will or not have duplicates.
+Advised for the use of match schemas annotations.

     --bsr
         (Optional) Minimum BSR value to consider aligned alleles as alleles for the same locus.
 This argument is optional for the Match Schemas sub-module.